mlafleur/mlafleur.github.io/_posts/2004-01-10-uprooting-trees.md

 ---
-Title: Uprooting Trees
+title: Uprooting Trees
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <div class="Section1"> There was an interesting post to a thread over at <a href="http://discuss.fogcreek.com/joelonsoftware/default.asp?cmd=show&amp;ixPost=101496&amp;ixReplies=8" target="_blank">Joel on Software</a> today.
  Software must be one of the few endeavors where the art of creative destruction is neglected.<br /> <br /> Landscapers uproot dead trees; architects remove walls; civil engineers tear down old bridges.
 Even acorns have to rot before they can germinate and grow into a trees.
 But programmers are loathe to clean up after themselves.
 They'll rarely remove an old, obsolete, or wrong feature because, Lord forbid, a customer may complain.
 After all, it doesn't hurt to leave it in, does it?<br /> <br /> Well, no, it wreaks havoc on your UI.
 New users will reject your clunky old app.
 "What's with all this cruft?
 This app makes no sense!"